Best Zepbound Providers That Accept Insurance in 2026

 knownwell — Best for no membership fee

-knownwell is the only provider in this matrix with no membership fee.
-Visits are billed through your insurance like standard in-network medical care.
+knownwell is the only provider in this comparison with no membership fee at all.
+Visits get billed through your insurance like a standard in-network medical appointment.

 - In-network with many commercial insurance plans

-- Care team assists with insurance navigation and PA
+- Care team handles insurance navigation and PA

 - Cash-pay Zepbound options available if insurance denies

-PlushCare is one of the few consumer telehealth brands that actually bills commercial insurance for the visit itself.
+PlushCare is one of the few consumer telehealth brands that bills accepted in-network commercial insurance for the visit itself.
+Most in-network insured patients pay $30 or less per visit.

 - Care team can initiate prior authorization

 These three add coaching or behavior infrastructure to medication access.
-Legitimate if you want that program layer, but not pure Zepbound insurance solutions.
+They are legitimate if you want the program layer — they are not pure Zepbound-insurance plays.

 | Provider | Pricing | Insurance | Best for |